stepanataccolade/docsv2/sources/int_docker_registries.md

 1. Click on the gear icon for Account Settings in your top navigation bar and then click on the `Integrations` tab.
 Click on `Add Integration`
 2. For **Integration type**, choose `Docker`.
 2. **Integration Name:** Use a distinctive name that's easy to associate to the integration and recall.
-Example: ``manishas-docker`
+Example: ``Docker-Integration`
 3. Enter your credentials
 4. Click on `Save`